Designing a Natural Sciences Course

 - Analyze and interpret research results using appropriate methods.

-The course submission must reflect the following information:
+The course proposal in Coursedog must reflect the following information:

-Natural Sciences courses help students become effective interpreters of scientific results and critical analysts of claims about the natural world.
-The course objectives, course materials, activities, and grading criteria should reflect how students will achieve these outcomes.
+- FSU Requirements: Natural Sciences courses help students become effective interpreters of scientific results and critical analysts of claims about the natural world.
+The course objectives, course materials, activities, topics, and grading criteria should reflect how students will achieve this outcome.

 Credit hours: